 Degenerative disc disease is one of the most common causes of low back pain and neck pain, and also one of the most misunderstood.

-- If I have pain from degenerative disc disease in my thirties, how much worse will it become with age?
+- If I have this much pain in my thirties, how much worse will it become with age?

-- Will the degenerative disc disease become a crippling condition?
+- Will the disease become a crippling condition?
 Will I end up in a wheelchair?

 - Should I restrict my activities?
 Can I still play sports?

 - Will the disease spread to other parts of the spine?

 - Will the degenerated disc(s) cause any permanent damage?

 - Is surgery inevitable?